-The hedonistic metropolis on the banks of the Río de la Plata, Buenos Aires is a place of sensual dance, legendary nightlife, and passionate soccer fans.
-Its European architecture and cafe culture have earned Argentina’s capital renown as the “Paris of South America”—but the glass skyscrapers of Puerto Madero and the markets of San Telmo make this port city something entirely singular.
-Sip mate in Plaza de Mayo like a true Porteño, and don’t miss the sizzling asadas to get your fill of the traditional steak barbeque.
+A hedonistic metropolis on the banks of the Río de la Plata, Buenos Aires is a place of sensual dance, legendary nightlife, and passionate soccer fans.
+Its neoclassical European architecture and cafe culture have earned Argentina’s capital city the nickname “Paris of South America,” while the glass skyscrapers of Puerto Madero and the markets of San Telmo make this port city truly unique.
+Sip mate tea in Plaza de Mayo like a true local, and don’t miss the sizzling asados to get your fill of the traditional steak barbecue.

 Plaza de Mayo

 Cemetery La Recoleta

-Constructed in 1884, this micro-center has been alternately a place of protest and celebration.
+Constructed in 1884, this historical square has been alternately a place of protest and celebration.
 See the famous balcony of Casa Rosada where the Peróns famously gave speeches to the people and walk under the Pirámide de Mayo, Buenos Aires’ oldest national monument.
 Make sure to peek inside the Metropolitan Cathedral whose main giltwood altar dates back to colonial times.

 The Recoleta cemetery is unlike any other gravesite.
 Here you’ll find elaborately carved stone mausoleums—all above ground.
 This is the resting place of some of the country’s most iconic figures including Eva Perón and writer, José Hernández.
 While you’re there, visit the city’s second-oldest church, Our Lady of Pilar whose quaint exterior houses a dazzling baroque altar.